Turkey prohibits elective cesareans in private medical centers - ExBulletin

 “One of our football clubs went to the field with a banner to support an awareness campaign from the Ministry of Health,” he said.

-“There was no insult, no criticism, no lack of respect for anyone on the banner, nothing to offend women … Why does that bother you that our ministry encourages normal birth?
+“There was no insult, no criticism, no lack of respect for anyone on the banner, nothing to offend women … Why does this bother you that our ministry encourages normal birth?”

 “We have no time for such nonsense at a time when our fertility rate and our population growth rate cause an alarm,” he said, warning that the decline in the population of Turkey was “a much greater threat than war”.